nicehash/excavator/amd/README.md

 Parameter # | Range | Explanation
 -----------------|----------|---------

-There are no parameters available for equihash.
-To manage intensity of this algorithm, we suggest you to run only one worker to reach low intensity and multiple (suggest 2) workers per device to reach optimal speed.
+1 | 0 or 1 | Disable/enable binary kernels
+2 | 0 or 1 | Disable/enable the Global Data Share (requires admin privileges)

 ## <a name="pascal"></a> pascal

 Parameter # | Range | Explanation
 -----------------|----------|---------
-1 | 0-∞ | Number of blocks
+1 | 0-∞ | Global work size
-2 | 0-1024 | Number of threads per block
+2 | 0-256 | Local work size

 If no parameters are provided, device specific defaults are used.
 If provided parameter is '0' then device specific default value is used.